deeplearning4j/deeplearning4j-docs/docs/_latest/keras-import-overview.md

 Once you have imported your model, we recommend our own `ModelSerializer` class for further saving and reloading of your model.

-You can inquire further by visiting the [DL4J gitter channel](https://gitter.im/deeplearning4j/deeplearning4j).
+You can inquire further by visiting the [community forums](https://community.konduit.ai/).
 You might consider filing a [feature request via Github](https://github.com/eclipse/deeplearning4j/issues) so that this missing functionality can be placed on the DL4J development roadmap or even sending us a pull request with the necessary changes!